-And by 2020, 70% of organisations will promote mobile working.
+And by 2020, 70% of organizations will promote mobile working.
 This is a nice thing to think about for the future, but what does it mean for today?

 By supporting employees through different stages in their life, they are more likely to stay with the same company, and this means the company benefits from their experience and in-depth company knowledge.
 It’s a win-win for everyone.

-Even if your company doesn’t advertise it, if you’ve been with the company for more than 26 weeks you have the legal right to request flexible working.
-You will have to have a serious think about how changing your current working setup with impact the business and be prepared to offer some solutions.
+Even if your company doesn’t advertise it if you’ve been with the company for more than 26 weeks you have the legal right to request flexible working.
+You will have to have a serious think about how to change your current working setup with the impact of the business and be prepared to offer some solutions.

-Put your request in writing and make sure you state it is a statutory request for flexible working.
-Outline how you plan to manage the change, and any proposals you have for minimising the impact on business.
+Put your request in writing and make sure you state it is a statutory request for flexible working to maintain work-life balance.
+Outline how you plan to manage the change and any proposals you have for minimizing the impact on business.
 Some companies may be open to an informal arrangement, but it’s still important to get everything in writing.